Stephens County DUI Lawyer - Stephens County DUI Attorney

 You have been arrested and charged with DUI.
 Is it your second or third DUI?
 If so, you could lose your professional license, such as a commercial driver's license (CDL), nursing, or medical license.
 Maybe you will lose your security clearance if you are convicted of DUI.
 If you lose your professional license, how will you earn money to pay your bills and support your family?

 If your livelihood is in jeopardy or you are in danger of facing a long-term jail sentence, you absolutely cannot afford to be found guilty of DUI.
 You need an experienced Stephens County DUI Attorney who will fight your charges and protect your liberty.

 Richard Lawson and his team of Stephens County DUI Lawyers know the law just as well, if not better than the officer who arrested you.
-Mr. Lawson is a former Georgia prosecutor with over twenty years' experience.
+Mr. Lawson is a former Georgia prosecutor with over twenty five years' experience.
 He knows everything there is to know about both sides of your Stephens County DUI case.

 You may feel like your situation is hopeless.
 However, even if there is hard evidence against you, a seasoned Stephens County DUI Attorney will most likely be able to lessen or eliminate fines, jail time, probation, and community service.
 There is also the possibility of a "not guilty" verdict at a trial or even having your charges dismissed.

 You can get the best outcome for your case by using a "no holds barred" approach.
 However, this will cost more money than you might expect; but the expense will be worth it to hire the best experts and attorneys with the most experience to work diligently on your case.

 There are three most common witnesses who can testify on your behalf in a Stephens County DUI case and are specialists in these fields:

 - Standardized Field Sobriety Testing